safouat/PainCare/readme.md

 ## Getting Started

-To use the project, follow the steps below:
+after importing the project files in your editor, follow the steps below:

 1. **Create the Database:**
     - Create the Database
     - Navigate to the `src/main/java/database/` directory.
 Copy the `schema.sql` file in your terminal to create the necessary database structure.

 2. **Modify `dao.properties`:**
-    - After creating the database, modify the `dao.properties` file to ensure the correct database connection.
+    - Navigate to the `src/main/java/database/`, modify the `dao.properties` file to ensure the correct database connection.
-    - Modify the path of 'webcontent' Directory
+    - Modify the path of 'webcontent' Directory to its absolute path (EX : `C:/Users/A_El_Kaimouni/eclipse-workspace/PainCare/webcontent/`)

-3. **Adjust `webcontent` Directory:**
-    - Update the build path to include the `webcontent` directory.
-    - In the deployment assembly, select Add Folder and choose the `webcontent` directory.
-This directory contains essential files like `web.xml`, JSP views, and JavaScript files.

 ## Usage

 Once the setup is complete, explore the various features offered by the PainCare application through the user interface.
 You can manage your profile, write blogs, comment on posts, and perform self-diagnosis with pain evolution tracking.